tofuai/idoc/README.md

 | logic_code | STRING | Python logic code for post-processing. |
 | column_configs | An array for [ColumnConfig](#fire-columnconfig) | A list of configurations for multiple table columns.  **Note** that the table column name must be unique in each table. |

-## :fire: TableFieldConfig
+## :fire: ColumnFieldConfig

-Table field config
+Column field config

 | Field Name | Type | Description |
 |--|--|--|